mmelton12/crewai-advisor/README.md

 3. Configure your API settings:
    - Launch the application
    - Open the Settings panel
-   - Choose your API type (OpenAI or Azure OpenAI)
+   - Choose your API type (OpenAI or Anthropic)
    - Enter your API key
-   - For Azure OpenAI, also enter your endpoint URL
    - Select your preferred model
    - Click "Save as Default" to persist settings